-Hello Dolly Bars are one of the best desserts out there.
+Hello Dolly Bars, with sweetened condensed milk, are one of the best desserts out there.
 This is an easy recipe and people will be lining up to get one!

 Must be why they call them Hello Dolly Bars!

 The bars are so easy to make and are great for holiday and Christmas parties, gifts for teachers and friends, or to just sit around and eat them at home.
 I prefer the latter (wink…wink).

 I have not always been a big coconut fan, but I like it these days.
 After you cook it, it’s toasted and oh so delicious.